scottbamford/react-use-async-callback/README.md

 # react-use-async-callback
-React hook that provides a standard way generate async calls by returning a wrapped callback, and a executing and flag and error result.
+React hook that provides a standard way to generate async callbacks by returning a wrapped callback, an executing and flag, and error result created from any raised exceptions.

 ## Installation